4lexDel/project-l/README.md

 - Create a Z-INDEX system
 - Manage the piece quantity (stacks)
 - Manage the piece stack (storage vs display)
-- Keep a unique size for the item dragged?
+- Keep a unique size for the item dragged?              !!!

 - Rotation => manage the symetry!!!

+- The rendering systems is limited for the nested drawing

 <br>